Rigorous asymptotics of a KdV soliton gas: Introduction

 It is well known that this nonlinear partial differential equation is integrable, arising as the compatibility condition of a Lax pair of linear differential operators.
 The compatibility condition can be presented as the existence of a simultaneous solution to the pair of equations

 where $E$ is the spectral parameter and $\psi=\psi(x,t)$.
-The Lax pair formulation yields a complete solution procedure for the initial value problem for (\ref{eq:KdV}) via the inverse scattering transform in the case of rapidly decaying or step-like initial data, and has led to large and ever-growing collection of results concerning the analysis of the initial value problem in many different asym\-ptotic regimes, including the behaviour in the small dispersion limit, as well as a complete description of the long-time behaviour for fairly general decaying or step-like initial conditions.
+The Lax pair formulation yields a complete solution procedure for the initial value problem for (\ref{eq:KdV}) via the inverse scattering transform in the case of rapidly decaying or step-like initial data, and has led to a large and ever-growing collection of results concerning the analysis of the initial value problem in many different asym\-ptotic regimes, including the behaviour in the small dispersion limit, as well as a complete description of the long-time behaviour for fairly general decaying or step-like initial conditions.
 In the case of periodic boundary conditions as well, there have been many works that are aimed at understanding the behaviour of solutions as well as the geometry of the space of solutions.
 These works have all been driven by the physical origins of the KdV equation as a basic model for one-dimensional wave motion of the interface between air and water, and in particular the discovery of the soliton.
 The soliton is a rapidly decreasing travelling wave solution of the KdV equation, namely a solution of the form $u(x,t)=f(x-vt)$ and takes the form

-where $E=-\eta^2$ with $E$ the energy parameter of Schr\"odinger equation in the Lax pair \eqref{eq:LP1}.
-The periodic travelling wave that can be obtained by direct integration of the KdV equation and takes the form
+where $E=-\eta^2$ is the energy parameter of Schr\"odinger equation in the Lax pair \eqref{eq:LP1}.
+The periodic travelling wave that can be obtained by direct integration of the KdV equation takes the form

 where $\mbox{dn}(z|m)$ is the Jacobi elliptic function of modulus $m^2=\frac{\beta_2-\beta_3}{\beta_1-\beta_3}$ and $\beta_1>\beta_2>\beta_3$.
 In both formulas $x_0$ is an arbitrary phase.
-Let us introduce the $\theta$ function
+Let us introduce the $\vartheta$ function

-Using the standard relation between Jacobi elliptic functions and theta-function (see eg. \cite{Lawden} pg.
+Using the standard relation between Jacobi elliptic functions and $\vartheta$-function (see eg. \cite{Lawden} pg.
 45 exercise 16 and 3.5.5) we re-write \eqref{tw} as